seanwhs/Tutorials/AI/Context-Engineering/0-Introduction.md

 - It has to not be slow or bankrupt whoever's paying the API bill → **Production Layer**
 - All of the above sits on top of a disciplined prompt structure → **Mental Model**

 By the end of the series you won't have a toy chatbot.
-You'll have a working, instrumented, cost-aware backend service that happens to have an LLM as one of its components — not its entire personality.
+You'll have a working, instrumented, cost-aware CLI tool that happens to have an LLM as one of its components — not its entire personality.

 ---